-Everything is baked fresh by hand each day, and the simplest of ingredients are used in the old European tradition.
+Everything is baked fresh by hand daily, and the simplest ingredients are used in the old European tradition.

 You can even order their coveted meats by the pound, including the carnitas, al pastor, and fajitas.
-The atmosphere is modern and festive, and the full bar sure adds to the ambiance, offering a number of exciting margarita creations.
+The atmosphere is modern and festive, and the full bar adds to the ambiance, offering several exciting margarita creations.

 Crane’s Pie Pantry

-What’s better than a pie pantry and winery all-in-one!
+What’s better than a pie pantry and winery all-in-one?
 Crane’s is a cult classic spot in South Haven and a local tradition since 1972.
-People travel from all over to get a taste of the time honored delicacies created here.
-It’s located just outside of town, nestled among the rolling green hills of their family fruit farm.
+People travel from all over to taste the time-honored delicacies created here.
+It’s located just outside town, nestled among the rolling green hills of their family fruit farm.

-While they’re famous for their handmade pies made with fruit fresh from the orchard, the full service restaurant offers a whole host of other farm-to-table fares.
-Gourmet sandwiches and a variety of snack selections are available, including a Meat and Cheese Board and their famous Sloppy Joe.
+While they’re famous for their handmade pies made with fruit fresh from the orchard, the full-service restaurant offers a whole host of other farm-to-table fares.
+Gourmet sandwiches and various snack selections are available, including a Meat and Cheese Board and their famous Sloppy Joe.

-Though you can go for a flight of pie slices plus wine tasting and you surely won’t be disappointed.
+Though you can go for a flight of pie slices plus wine tasting, you surely won’t be disappointed.

-Not exactly what you may think of when looking for the best South Haven Michigan restaurants, however well worth a stop.
-This freestanding cafe is such a cute spot for breakfast or lunch in South Haven.
+Not exactly what you may think of when looking for the best South Haven, Michigan restaurants.
+However well worth a stop.
+This freestanding cafe is a cute spot for breakfast or lunch in South Haven.
 The java selection is carefully curated, using only the best fair trade, organic beans available.
-Don’t worry though, they’ve got more than just your average coffee shop spread of baked goods (which are phenomenal to be honest).
+Don’t worry, though.
+They’ve got more than just your average coffee shop spread of baked goods, which are phenomenal.

 The menu has freshly made sandwiches, salads, and smoothies.
 The Earth Mama and the Mediterranean are both especially enticing.
-The front porch is delightful for al fresco dining, otherwise, there’s counter seats at the window or a few white table cloth laden tables in the back.
+The front porch is delightful for al fresco dining.
+Otherwise, there are counter seats at the window or a few white tablecloth tables in the back.